Want to know an easy way to show someone that you love and care for them? Cook a nourishing meal.

 Food should be delicious and healthy.
 You can think of food as nourishing in the same way that taking a breath is nourishing.

-Looking at air quality, would you rather breathe air in the middle of a busy Beijing intersection (no offense China), or at the top of a pristine mountain in Switzerland?
+Looking at air quality, would you rather take a deep breath in the middle of a busy Beijing intersection (no offense China), or at the top of a pristine mountain in Switzerland?

 I’ve done both and the answer is obvious.